 - The employee performs the majority of his/her job duties "in the field", where business either cannot be conducted by a landline telephone or it would be inefficient to use a landline telephone.

-Most University employees will not be eligible for a University-owned cellular phone or for reimbursement on a regular basis for business use of a personal phone.
-There must be a strong and continuing business need before a department can approve either a University-owned cellular phone or reimbursement for business use of a personal phone.
+Most University employees will not be eligible for University-provided device and cellular service.
+There must be a strong and continuing business need before a department can approve issuing a University-provided cellular device and service.

-This method would be used where an employee or department has a need for University-owned cellular plans/devices, especially for situations where the phones are shared among employees.
-The IRS requires review and sign-off of the monthly statement by the employee to document business versus personal use, even though personal use of these phones is not permitted.
+A University-owned Cellular Plan/Device may be used where an employee or department has a need for University-owned cellular plans/devices, especially for situations where the devices are shared among employees.

 Acquisition of Service:

-Documentation of the business need for an employee/department to obtain a University-owned cellular plan/device is required through completion of the Non-Office Telecommunication Usage Agreement (NTUA) for University-owned cellular plans and devices.
+Documentation of the business need for an employee/department to obtain a University-owned cellular plan/device is required through completion of the Cellular Usage Agreement (CUA) for University-owned cellular plans and devices.
 Different forms are required depending on how the service/device will be assigned:

-- If the device will be pooled for general departmental use (signed out as needed), the department should complete the NTUA for a Pooled Device, including documenting how the device will be tracked while in use and the business need for this service.
+- If the device will be pooled for general departmental use (signed out as needed), the department should complete the CUA for a Pooled Device , including documenting how the device will be tracked while in use and the business need for this service.

-- If an employee will be provided a dedicated device, the employee should complete the appropriate NTUA for a Dedicated Device with full documentation of the business need for this service.
+- If an employee will be provided a dedicated device, the employee should complete the appropriate CUA for a Dedicated Device with full documentation of the business need for this service.

-The completed NTUA form must be approved by the budget administrator, the budget executive and the Financial Officer.
-No plans or equipment should be contracted or purchased until the appropriate NTUA form is fully approved.
+The completed CUA form must be approved by the budget administrator, the budget executive and the Financial Officer.
+No plans or equipment should be contracted or purchased until the appropriate CUA form is fully approved.

-The department must contract for service directly with the chosen cellular provider based on obtaining the most cost-effective plan based on expected business use, including text messaging services if required.
+The department must contract for service directly with the chosen cellular provider based on obtaining the most cost-effective plan based on expected business use.
 The choice of cellular device to purchase must be based on balancing the required business needs versus the most cost-effective device available.

-The purchasing card would be the preferred method for purchasing cellular plans and devices as well as for monthly charges.
-A copy of the NTUA form must be attached to the purchasing card support form for the purchase of the service/device and the monthly statements would be provided each month to settle the monthly service cost.
+The Purchasing Card would be the preferred method for purchasing cellular plans and devices as well as for monthly charges.
+A copy of the CUA form must be attached to the Purchasing Card Support Form for the purchase of the service/device and the monthly statements would be provided each month to settle the monthly service cost.

 Termination of Service:

-If an employee is terminated, resigns, transfers or no longer has a need for a University-provided cellular phone, the employee is required to promptly return equipment to the department through which the cellular phone was issued and the department will either reassign the service/device or end the service contract.
+If an employee is terminated, resigns, transfers or no longer has a need for a University-provided cellular plan/device, the employee is required to promptly return equipment to the department through which the cellular device was issued and the department will either reassign the service/device or end the service contract.

 As with all personal costs, reimbursement can be provided for business use of a personal cellular phone for business purposes, as is done for use of a home landline for business, when additional charges are incurred.
 For costs incurred while traveling, the travel policy would apply.
 Otherwise, the following reimbursement policy would be applicable: